SusungHong/Debiased-Score-Distillation-Sampling/README.md

 <a href="https://arxiv.org/abs/2303.15413"><img src="https://img.shields.io/badge/arXiv-2305.15413-B31B1B"></a>
 <a href="https://susunghong.github.io/Debiased-Score-Distillation-Sampling"><img src="https://img.shields.io/badge/Project%20Page-online-brightgreen"></a>

-This is the official and practical implementation of the [Debiased Score Distillation Sampling (D-SDS)](https://arxiv.org/abs/2303.15413), based on [ThreeStudio](https://github.com/threestudio-project/threestudio) and [SJC](https://github.com/pals-ttic/sjc).

 ## 🎭 Why D-SDS?

 **Debiased Score Distillation Sampling (D-SDS)** offers a solution when **SDS methods**, such as **DreamFusion, Magic3D, SJC**, etc., don't produce the 3D results you're aiming for.
 If you've faced issues with artifacts or multiple faces, D-SDS is designed to overcome these challenges through two key mechanisms: Score Debiasing and Prompt Debiasing.
 For a comprehensive understanding of these processes, we recommend delving into our [paper](https://arxiv.org/abs/2303.15413).